dbatten5/dotfiles/scripts/README.md

 the script and adding it as a "Quick Action" in the Mac Automator app.
 From there it can be added to the toolbar, plenty of documentation online on how to do that.

+## infilmation_db_backup

+This is a simple script to backup the infilmation database (running in a `postgres` container on a remote server) and copy the files across to the local machine.

+Tools used:

+- `ssh` to run commands on the remote server
+- `pg_dump` to dump the database
+- `scp` to copy the backup across the network to the local machine